 Do you aspire to pursue your higher education and study in Germany?
-If you’ve spent sleepless nights worrying about the cost of living, tuition fees, or other expenses that come with chasing your dream, the Konrad-Adenauer-Stiftung Scholarship could be your wings to fly and fulfill your german dream.
+If you’ve spent sleepless nights worrying about the cost of living, tuition fees, or other expenses that come with chasing your dream, the Konrad-Adenauer-Stiftung Scholarship could be your wings to fly and fulfill your German dream.
 Let’s find out about it in more detail!

 Konrad-Adenauer-Stiftung (KAS) Scholarship is awarded to international students who wish to study and research at universities in Germany.
-The Konrad-Adenauer-Stiftung Scholarship is offered to masters, postgraduate, and PhD students.
+The Konrad-Adenauer-Stiftung Scholarship is offered to undergraduate, postgraduate, and PhD students.
 It actively promotes intercultural dialogues, the formation of international networks, and the internationalization of universities and science.
 Currently, the scholars of the Konrad-Adenauer-Stiftung Scholarship come from 55 countries of the world from diverse subject areas.

 Along with financial assistance, the Konrad-Adenauer-Stiftung Scholarship also provides mentorship to its students.
 The community is always connected to its alumni and makes them a part of every significant seminar sponsored by KAS.

-Also Read : Admission Requirements to Study in Germany
+Also Read: Admission Requirements to Study in Germany

 |Renewability||One Time Payment|